zilch/type-route/docs/guides/page-layout.md

 title: Page Layout
 ---

-Most pages have a layout structure resembling something like the following:
+Most applications have a layout structure resembling something like the following:

 - Header
 - Page Content (dynamic based on route)